Callidon/bloom-filters/README.md

 * [Invertible Bloom Filters](http://www.sysnet.ucsd.edu/sysnet/miscpapers/EppGooUye-SIGCOMM-11.pdf): Eppstein, D., Goodrich, M. T., Uyeda, F., & Varghese, G. (2011). *What's the difference?: efficient set reconciliation without prior context.* ACM SIGCOMM Computer Communication Review, 41(4), 218-229.

 ## Changelog

+**v1.0.0**: Rework the whole library using TypeScript, unify the API and fix the documentation.

 **v0.8.0**: Fix some issues with the cuckoo filter (performances).
 Fix the global API.
 It allows now to customize each Filter.
 If you want to use the old API, use the `.create()` or `.from()` functions to match the old api.